Do I qualify for reduced payments or tax credits?

 Once I enroll, when does my plan start?

-During this extended open enrollment and outside of the general open enrollment, your plan starts the first day of the following month after you enroll.
+During this enrollment and outside of the general open enrollment, your plan starts the first day of the following month after you enroll.
 For example, if you enroll for a plan in February, your plan will start March 1.

 What documents do I need to enroll?

 For each applicant - individual or family member - who will be covered by the policy, provide the following information:

 If you apply in person or through an agent, bring your previous year's tax return, because it will usually contain this, and other important information needed for your application.